rafaelpadovani/react-qrcode-scanner-sample/README.md

 If you're getting problems to run on Android device follow this:

 1 - Go to your project directory and check if this folder exists `android/app/src/main/assets`
-i) If it exists then delete two files `index.android.bundle` and `index.android.bundle.meta` ii) If the folder assets doesn't exist then create the assets directory there.
+  - If it exists then delete two files `index.android.bundle` and `index.android.bundle.meta`
+  - If the folder assets doesn't exist then create the assets directory there.

 2 - From your root project directory do
 `cd android && ./gradlew clean`

 3 - Finally, navigate back to the root directory and check if there is one single entry file called `index.js`
-i) If there is only one file i.e. `index.js` then run following command:
+  - If there is only one file i.e. `index.js` then run following command:
 `react-native bundle --platform android --dev false --entry-file index.js --bundle-output android/app/src/main/assets/index.android.bundle --assets-dest android/app/src/main/res`

-ii) If there are two files i.e `index.android.js` and `index.ios.js` then run this:
+  - If there are two files i.e `index.android.js` and `index.ios.js` then run this:
 `react-native bundle --platform android --dev false --entry-file index.android.js --bundle-output android/app/src/main/assets/index.android.bundle --assets-dest android/app/src/main/res`

 4 - Now run the application in Android Studio and choose your device.